WHAT IS “PCF”?

-This is an attempt of an Arts Practice-Based Research-project about the descendants of the Fandango in Hispanic America, and its relationship with European baroque dances.
-It has however a political goal: to create a music style that fills in the silence of the oppressed groups in the former Hispanic colonies.
+This is an attempt of an Arts Practice-Based Research-project proposing a creative and practical exploration of a selection of musical-traditions descending from the rituals known as Fandangos, celebrated across the former Spanish Kingdom.
+These traditions have preserved the voices of colonial subaltern groups (otherwise erased from the colonial archives) amalgamated with European ancient baroque practices and instruments.
+As a classical Violinist educated in the field of Historical Performance Practice, I have undertaken the creation of concert programs where I put the realms of the classical written and the aural vernacular in a dialogue that informs the public about their own musical and cultural perception.
+This creative work is meant to create a musical language that comments on the silence of the oppressed groups in the former Hispanic colonies.
 I do this by developing a stylistic hybrid between the different dances through arrangement and improvisation.
 The main goal of this website, is to share insights of this process with you, in the hope that this inspires like-minded people to pursue their dreams of bringing arts in harmony with their social values, and to make our role as artists more meaningful for our society!

 What is Postcolonial in Postcolonial Fandango?